danriedl/engular/packages/compiler-cli/src/ngtsc/perf/README.md

 # Enabling performance traces

-Performance traces are enabled via the undocumented `tracePerformance` option in `angularCompilerOptions` inside the tsconfig.json file.
+Performance traces are enabled via the undocumented `tracePerformance` option in `engularCompilerOptions` inside the tsconfig.json file.
 This option takes a string path relative to the current directory, which will be used to write the trace JSON file.

 ## In-Memory TS Host Tracing

 By default, the trace file will be written with the `fs` package directly.
 However, ngtsc supports in-memory compilation using a `ts.CompilerHost` for all operations.
 In the event that tracing is required when using an in-memory filesystem, a `ts:` prefix can be added to the value of `tracePerformance`, which will cause the trace JSON file to be written with the TS host's `writeFile` method instead.

-This is not done by default as `@angular/cli` does not allow writing arbitrary JSON files via its host.
+This is not done by default as `@engular/cli` does not allow writing arbitrary JSON files via its host.